Ownership as key to real change

 Looking beyond shares and voting rights

-Profit in service of a wider goal
+Profit in the service of mission

 The System Shift session